-You will also be able to come and see The Way Ahead exhibition in our panorama space next week without having to book a time slot.
+You can also come and see our exhibitions without having to book a time slot.

 We want to thank you for your continued cooperation and for respecting the decisions of others in choosing to wear masks.
 Our colleagues will continue to wear face coverings around the building.

 We will let you know of any further updates in due course.